rutuja1302/WIPRO-NLTH/README.md

 8. Bingo - A game company has designed an online lottery game, Bingo.
 In this game, N number cards are displayed.
 The values of these can be negative as well as positive.
 We have to write a program to accept N cards and determine 2 card values giving the highest product amongst all, and the return the sum of these two card values.
 9. Climate Today - "ClimateToday" is a media company that provides commercial weather forecasting services.
 The first line of input consists of three integers - days, minRange, maxRange.
 The second line consists of N separated integers - temp1, temp2... temp N-1.
 Write an algorithm to help the company prepare the list of temperatures that are not included in the range min to max.
 10. Keys - Given three numbers, write an algorithm to find the key using the mentioned formula.
 Formula:  key = [SMALLEST digit in the thousands place of all three numbers][LARGEST digit in the hundreds place of all three numbers][SMALLEST digit in the tens place of all three numbers][LARGEST digit in the units place of all three numbers]
+11. Online Maths Tutorial - In an online maths tutorial a student is given a list of N numbers.
+Print N space-separated integers representing the sum of each element in the list.

 Note: Each Program's complete program statement with sample test cases, explanation and outputs are uploaded in their respective folders.